Back to all posts

 In fact, the increased efficiency it drives makes it an even more urgent investment during an economic downturn.

-Financially, resource scheduling software maximizes organizations’ return on investment in their human resources - by surfacing spare capacity, maximizing resource utilization, and reducing wasted spend.
+Financially, resource scheduling software maximizes organizations’ return on investment in their human resources by surfacing spare capacity, maximizing resource utilization, and reducing wasted spend.

 Operationally, the best resource management software helps team leaders, PMs and resource managers increase on-the-ground efficiency and productivity.
-Plus improve how they forecast, monitor, and control costs.
+Plus, improve how they forecast, monitor, and control costs.

 Strategically, a resource management tool provides leaders with easy-to-action intelligence.
-This lets them increase strategic alignment of projects, rightsize their workforce, make evidence-based recruitment and redundancies decisions, and reduce turnover - a key consideration when one-fifth of mid-sized businesses said recruitment and retention are the biggest threat they face (The Guardian/BDO).
+This lets them increase strategic alignment of projects, rightsize their workforce, make evidence-based recruitment and redundancy decisions, and reduce turnover - a key consideration when one-fifth of mid-sized businesses said recruitment and retention are the biggest threat they face (The Guardian/BDO).

 We’ll explore the actual functionality that makes all of this possible later in the guide.